Allergic To Pollen? Worst-Ever Year in U.S.

 EcoExpert has Eco-Friendly Solutions

-Worst year or not, it can be useful to know which are the worst cities for allergy sufferers.
-And you need to know how to deal with allergies without using chemicals.
+Worst year or not, it can be useful to know which are the worst cities if you are allergic.
+And you need to know how to deal with allergic reactions without using chemicals.

 - Knoxville, TN

 - Wichita, KS

 - Providence, RI